What the OBP-dependence of established run estimators probably looks like

-While it is true that EBP provides a foundation that could lead to the most accurate of all run estimators, it was designed to serve a different purpose.
-It was designed to show how run production varies with OBP.
-No existing run estimator demonstrates an explicit dependence of run production on OBP, something EBP does.
-Nor can existing run estimators perform some of EBP’s other cool tricks, like predicting frequencies of innings with particular numbers of runs, and showing how run production would be different in a game of baseball played with 4-out innings, or some other number of outs per inning.
+But it does have some cool tricks that other run estimators don’t have, like predicting frequencies of innings with particular numbers of runs, and showing how run production would be different in a game of baseball played with 4-out innings, or some other number of outs per inning.
+So there’s some possible value there.

 Could it have worked using what we already had?

-It did occur to me later, however, that even though the formulas for existing run estimators don’t show an explicit relationship between run production and OBP, that they should do so implicitly.
+When I thought about that question, I realized that even though the formulas for existing run estimators don’t show an explicit relationship between run production and OBP, that they should do so implicitly.
 The key was realizing that the numbers that are put into those existing run estimators (walks, hits, etc.) will undergo the same kind of explosive growth as EBP does when OBP gets close to its maximum value of 1.
-This is the Fixed Outs Explosion that I refer to elsewhere.
-And because each of those inputs will undergo the Fixed Outs Explosion (combined with the fact that the formulas are somewhat proportional to these inputs), each of these run estimators will undergo the Fixed Outs Explosion as well.
+This is the “fixed outs explosion” that I refer to elsewhere.
+And because each of those inputs will undergo the fixed outs explosion (combined with the fact that the formulas are somewhat proportional to these inputs), each of these run estimators will undergo the fixed outs explosion as well.
 Even those with linear formulas will exhibit this nonlinear behavior.
 And that told me that, if I could feed in realistic input numbers that go along with all possible values of OBP (from 0 to 1), I might be able to get these run estimators to show me a reasonable relationship between run production and OBP.

 This led me to wonder, how well will they do that?
 And how well do their results compare to EBP’s?